 I know what pie I’m making this year for Thanksgiving!

-To make this pumpkin cream cheese pie recipe, you’ll need:
+To make this pumpkin pie with cream cheese, you’ll need:

 - Pie crust (store-bought or homemade)